adaviladev/COSC1410/README.md

-# COSC1410Storing old code from Intro to Computer Science I as a reminder
+Storing old code from Intro to Computer Science I as a reminder